 Sub-criteria Commentary Arrangements in place?
-Informed decision making The Police and Crime Panel (hosted by Gateshead Council and independent of both the Commissioner and Chief Constable) meet six times per year and hold the Commissioner to account.
-An experienced Commissioner and Chief Constable's management team has been in place for a number of years.
+Informed decision making The Police and Crime Panel (hosted by Gateshead Council and independent of both the Chief Constable and PCC) meet six times per year and hold the PCC to account.
+An experienced Chief Constable and PCC's management team has been in place for a number of years.
 There is a Joint Independent Audit Committee (JIAC) in place which meets four times per year.
 Standing items on the agenda include progress reports by both Internal and External Audit along with Strategic Risk Management updates.
-There is regular reporting to the Commissioner and Chief Constable of both performance and financial information.
+There is regular reporting to the Chief Constable and PCC of both performance and financial information.
+Yes

 There is a Police and Crime Plan in place for the period 2017 to 2021.
-The purpose, vision, values, priorities and strategic objectives of the Commissioner are developed in Yes

-Sub-criteria Commentary Arrangements in place? consultation with the Chief Constable.
+The purpose, vision, values, priorities and strategic objectives of the PCC are developed in consultation with the Chief Constable.
 In turn, the Chief Constable draws the Policing Plan, for which he is responsible, from the Police and Crime Plan.
-There is a Governance Framework available on the website, which is applicable to both the Commissioner and Chief Constable.
+There is a Governance Framework available on the website, which is applicable to both the Chief Constable and PCC.
 Performance is monitored through a robust framework based around the Chief Constable's Delivery Plan.
-The Commissioner attends the Force's Strategic Management Board to scrutinise progress.
+The PCC attends the Force's Strategic Management Board to scrutinise progress.
 In addition, Joint Business Meetings that are held every 2 weeks.
-An updated Medium Term Financial Strategy (MTFS), covering the period 2017/18 to 2020/21, was approved by the Commissioner on 23 February 2017.
+An updated Medium Term Financial Strategy (MTFS), covering the period 2017/18 to 2020/21, was approved by the PCC on 23 February 2017.
 In addition, the MTFS is clearly linked to the Police and Crime Plan.
 Force financial position and MTFS update presented to senior managers at meeting of Commanders on 12 July 2017.
 An up to date risk register and risk management arrangements are in place and regularly reported to JIAC.
-An Annual Governance Statement is prepared, reviewed and approved before being Sustainable resource deployment An updated Medium Term Financial Strategy (MTFS), covering the period 2017/18 to 2020/21, was approved by the Commissioner on 23 February 2017.
+An Annual Governance Statement is prepared, reviewed and approved before being included in the financial statements.
+Sustainable resource deployment An updated Medium Term Financial Strategy (MTFS), covering the period 2017/18 to 2020/21, was approved by the PCC on 23 February 2017.
 In addition, the MTFS is clearly linked to the Police and Crime Plan.
-The updated MTFS is used as a basis for the production of annual budgets which are set by the Commissioner and scrutinised by the Police and Crime Panel.
-The Commissioner has a history of meeting financial targets with no previous budget deficits.
+The updated MTFS is used as a basis for the production of annual budgets which are set by the PCC and scrutinised by the Police and Crime Panel.
+The Chief Constable has a history of meeting financial targets with no previous budget deficits.
 The level of general fund balances is approved annually as part of the approval of the MTFS.
 The organisation has an adequate level of reserves available for use as required.
 An up to date Asset register is in place.
-The Capital Programme, included in the 2017/18 to 2020/21 MTFS, sets out the Commissioner's investment priorities.
+The Capital Programme, included in the 2017/18 to 2020/21 MTFS, sets out the PCC's investment priorities.
 All capital schemes are appraised and prioritised to ensure they reflect the key investment requirements in the strategy.
 A Workforce Strategy is in place that includes recruitment, training and development of officers and police staff.
 Yes